 Playing sport is so important for children to experience.
 Whether it’s playing as part of a team, or individual sports, there aren’t many downsides compared with the benefits.
-In particular, playing tennis has certainly taught N and his friends resilience.
+In particular, playing tennis has certainly helped with teaching resilience to the children in the team.
 And even if they’re not particularly competitive, they can continue to learn every time they play.

 Teaching resilience through sport